mit-cml/appinventor-sources/calm-knitting-newell.md

 1. `AIContextBuilder` assembles the system prompt from Layers 1-3 (static, cached on server startup)
 2. Appends Layer 4 (current app state, built per-request from ProjectService.load())
 3. Appends Layer 5 (few-shot examples, static)
-4. LLM processes user message, calls `lookup_component` and/or `lookup_screen` as needed (multi-turn tool use within a single request — server resolves these read-only tools and feeds results back before the LLM produces its final operation tool calls)
-5. LLM returns raw response (text + tool calls)
+4. `AIAgentServiceImpl` constructs a `ReadOnlyToolResolver` callback (resolves `lookup_component` from the component DB, `lookup_screen` from storageIo)
+5. `llmProvider.chat()` is called with the resolver.
+Inside the provider:
+   a.
+LLM receives user message, may call `lookup_component` / `lookup_screen`
+   b.
+Provider detects read-only tool calls → delegates to `resolver.resolve()`
+   c.
+Provider formats the result in its native tool-result format and re-calls LLM
+   d.
+Loop repeats (max 5 iterations) until LLM produces operation tool calls or text-only
+6. Provider returns `LLMResponse` containing only the **final** LLM output (text + operation tool calls).
+Read-only exchanges are internal to the provider.
-6. `LLMResponseParser` — structural validation (§8g Stage 1)
+7. `LLMResponseParser` — structural validation (§8g Stage 1)
-7. `AIOperationValidator` — semantic validation + mode enforcement (§8g Stage 2, §8h)
+8. `AIOperationValidator` — semantic validation + mode enforcement (§8g Stage 2, §8h)
-8. **If any operations failed validation:** inject error feedback into the conversation and re-call the LLM (one retry).
-Go back to step 5 with the retry response.
+9. **If any operations failed validation:** inject error feedback into the conversation and re-call the LLM (one retry, also through `chat()` with the resolver).
+Go back to step 7 with the retry response.
-9. **If retry also fails (or no retry needed):** return `AIAgentResponse` to client.
+10. **If retry also fails (or no retry needed):** return `AIAgentResponse` to client.
     - All valid → `operations` populated, `errors` empty
     - Still invalid after retry → `operations` empty, `errors` populated

 ### Step 4: Blocks XML generator (server-side)